akitak1290/govtech-api-developer-assignment/README.md

 - email: the primary key that uniquely identifies a student
 - suspended: a boolean value indicating if a student is suspended or not
-- teachers: a list of teacher entities the student is registered to
+- teachers: a relation field representing a list of teacher entities the student is registered to

 #### The TeacherStudent Model